 "All our businesses contributed to the solid financial results in 2021, a strong achievement, especially when considering the overall pandemic and economic situation.
 As a result, we can continue making significant investments and have strengthened our overall financial basis – and thus our independence," said Michael Schmelmer, Member of the Board of Managing Directors responsible for Finance and Group Functions.
 "The extraordinary commitment of all our employees in a second pandemic year drove our achievements.
 Working conditions were often challenging, both for those of us who worked from home on an almost permanent basis and for those who worked under restricted conditions on our sites.
 In times of need, we all stand up for each other.
 This makes me feel positive and optimistic and is particularly important for the long-term success of our company."

 Human Pharma - Significant progress in late-stage R&D pipeline

 The R&D pipeline in Human Pharma comprises more than 100 clinical and preclinical projects.
 Based on the progress of the later stage projects, the pipeline has the potential to deliver up to 15 new product launches until 2025.
 A key focus in research is to gain a deeper understanding of the connections between different diseases.

 Animal Health – Higher net sales in a very competitive market

-The Animal Health business of Boehringer Ingelheim is a global leading provider of vaccines, therapeutics and preventative care offerings that protect animals from disease and pain.
+The Animal Health business of Boehringer Ingelheim is a globally leading provider of vaccines, therapeutics and preventative care offerings that protect animals from disease and pain.
 In 2021, the Animal Health business significantly increased its net sales in a highly competitive market and grew by 6.2%*, with net sales of 4.3 billion EUR (2020: 4.1 billion EUR).